apache/drill/_docs/connect-a-data-source/090-mongodb-plugin-for-apache-drill.md

     | INFORMATION_SCHEMA |
     +--------------------+

-If you want all queries that you submit to run on `mongo.zipdb`, you can issue the `USE` command to change schema.
+If you want all queries that you submit to default to `mongo.zipdb`, you can issue the `USE` command to change schema.

 ### Example Queries

-The following example queries are included for reference.
-However, you can use the SQL power of Apache Drill directly on MongoDB.
-For more information about, refer to the [SQL
-Reference]({{ site.baseurl }}/docs/sql-reference).

 **Example 1: View mongo.zipdb Dataset**